-Although we have no evidence that any of your information has been misused, we wanted to let you know that this incident occurred and assure you that we take it very seriously.
-We are also offering you a complimentary one-year membership in Experian's® IdentityWorks® Credit 3B.
-This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
-IdentityWorks Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
-For more information on IdentityWorks Credit 3B, including instructions on how to activate your complimentary membership, as well as some additional steps you can take to help protect yourself, please see the additional information provided with this letter.
+There is no evidence that any of your information was actually viewed by the unauthorized person, or that it has been misused.
+However, we wanted to notify you of this incident and assure you we take this very seriously.
+As a precaution, we are offering a complimentary one-year membership of Experian's® IdentityWorksSM Credit 3B.
+This product helps detect possible misuse of your personal information and provides identity protection services focused on identification and resolution of identity theft.
+IdentityWorksSM Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
+For more information on identity theft prevention and IdentityWorksSM Credit 3B, including instructions on how to activate the complimentary one-year membership, please see the additional information provided with this letter.
+We also recommend that you review statements you receive from your health insurer or healthcare provider.
+If you see charges for services you did not receive, please contact your insurer or provider immediately.